 Under U.S. Treasury Regulations, brokers generally are required to withhold on certain transfers of interests in partnerships, including interests in publicly traded partnerships.
 An exception under these rules applies if a publicly traded partnership certifies that it is not engaged in a trade or business within the United States at any time during its taxable year through the publicly traded partnership's designated date.
 In order to make this certification, the publicly traded partnership must issue a "qualified notice" indicating that it qualifies for this exception.
 A broker may not rely on such a certification if it has actual knowledge that the certification is incorrect or unreliable.
 UNL intends to issue qualified notices that satisfy the applicable requirements and which confirms this exception from withholding.
 In addition, certain aspects of these rules remain unclear.
-Until the IRS issues guidance further clarifying these rules, non-U.S. shareholders are urged to consult their tax advisors regarding the impact of these rules on an investment in our shares, and brokers are urged to consult their tax advisors in making withholding decisions pursuant to these rules.
+Until the IRS issues guidance further clarifying these rules, non-U.S. shareholders are urged to consult their tax advisors regarding the impact of these rules on an investment in UNL shares, and brokers are urged to consult their tax advisors in making withholding decisions pursuant to these rules.

 Branch Profits Tax on Corporate Non-U.S. Shareholders.
-In addition to the taxes noted above, any non-U.S. shareholders that derive ECI and are classified as corporations for U.S. federal income tax purposes may also be subject to an additional tax, the branch profits tax, at a rate of 30%.
-The branch profits tax is imposed on a corporate non-U.S. shareholder's dividend equivalent amount, which generally consists of the corporation's after-tax earnings and profits that are effectively connected with the conduct of the corporation's U.S. trade or business but are not reinvested in a U.S. trade or business.
-This tax may be reduced or eliminated by an income tax treaty between the United States and the country in which the non-U.S. shareholder is a "qualified resident."
+In addition to the taxes noted above, any non-U.S. shareholders that derive ECI and are classified as corporations for U.S. federal income tax purposes may also be subject to an additional tax, the branch profits tax, at a rate of 30% (or a reduced rate pursuant to an applicable income tax treaty).
+The branch profits tax is imposed on a corporate non-U.S. shareholder's dividend equivalent amount, which generally consists of the corporation's after-tax earnings and profits that are effectively connected with the conduct of the corporation's U.S. trade or business.